 Electric Vehicles are in the news: with 100,000 sold in the US alone in 2012, the use of EVs is growing rapidly.
-However, academic studies of EVs are limited by the fact that they are expensive.
-Our key idea is to deploy a fleet of approximately 25 sensor-equipped electric bicycles or e-bikes to UW faculty, staff, and students.
+However, EVs are expensive.
+Instead, we have deployed a fleet of 31 sensor-equipped electric bicycles or e-bikes to UW faculty, staff, and students.

-We plan to use this fleet to pursue three lines of research:
+We use this fleet to pursue three lines of research:

 1. To study electric cars at a much lower price point (~$2000 vs. ~$30,000).